 Jaipur is one of the few cities having many heritage temples.
 Records from the mid-1940s indicate there were more than 600 temples within the walled city area of Jaipur.
-Some of these temples were constructed many centuries ago with the royal patronage; it manifests in their architectural style, layout, and placement at the prominent sites in the city.
-Temples like Garh Ganesh and Charan Mandir are two such temples commissioned by Jaipur royalty; both predates Jaipur city.
+Some of these temples were constructed many centuries ago with the royal patronage.
+This manifests in their architectural style, layout, and placement at the prominent sites in the city.
+Temples like Garh Ganesh and Charan Mandir are two such historic temples commissioned by Jaipur royalty; both predates Jaipur city.
 While Garh Ganesh overlooks the city from a hillock, Charan Mandir, on the other hand, towers over the Nahargarh Hills.
+It provides panoramic views of the surrounding areas.

 Charan Mandir is just not the usual temples we that we find in the neighborhood around us in terms of architecture and layout.
 Its layout is unusual with a huge tower attached to the temple complex and fortified walls on its perimeter.
 The temple complex also has a water storage tank.